Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

-Your caregiver will ask how your injury occurred and examine your thumb.
+Your healthcare provider will ask about the injury and examine your thumb.
 You may need any of the following:

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your thumb.
-The pictures may show ligament or tissue damage.
-You may be given a dye before the pictures are taken to help caregivers see the fracture better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- A CT scan may show ligament or tissue damage.
+You may be given contrast liquid before the pictures are taken to help healthcare providers see the damage better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is a thumb fracture treated?

-- Cast or splint: You may need a cast or splint to keep your thumb in the correct position as it heals.
+- A cast or splint will help keep your thumb in the correct position as it heals.

-- Closed reduction: Your caregiver may need to move the bones of your thumb back into their correct positions.
-He presses on your hand and thumb to line your bones up without surgery.
+- Closed reduction is used to move the bones of your thumb back into their correct positions without surgery.
+Your healthcare provider will line your bones up by hand.

-- Open reduction and internal fixation: Your caregiver will make an incision in your thumb to straighten your broken bones.
-He may use wires, screws and metal plates, or pins to hold your broken bones together.
+- Open reduction and internal fixation is surgery to straighten your broken bones.
+Wires, screws, metal plates, or pins may be used to hold your broken bones together.

 How do I manage my symptoms?

-- Ice: Ice helps decrease swelling and pain.
+- Apply ice on your thumb to help decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel and place it on your thumb, splint, or cast for 15 to 20 minutes every hour or as directed.
+Cover it with a towel before you place it on your thumb, splint, or cast.
+Apply ice for 15 to 20 minutes every hour, or as directed.

-- Elevate: Raise your thumb above the level of your heart as often as you can.
+- Elevate your thumb above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your hand on pillows or blankets to keep your thumb elevated comfortably.

-- Skin care: Check your skin around the cast or splint daily for red or sore areas.
+- Check the skin around your cast or splint daily for red or sore areas.

-- Hand therapy: You may need to see a hand therapist once your cast or splint is removed.
+- Go to a hand therapist, if recommended.
+Your healthcare provider may recommend this after your cast or splint is removed.
 A hand therapist can help you with exercises to strengthen your hand and help restore movement.